 The student body at this school is highly diverse and includes undergraduates from over 24 U.S. states and 6 nations around the world.
 This school features a superior freshman retention rate, with 77.0% of first-year students returning the next year.
-Interested in knowing more about Northland College's campus?
-Have a virtual tour.
+Find out about what student life at Northland is like by enjoying some campus videos.

 Any student who is interested in Natural Resources Conservation (Other) needs to look into Juniata College.
 Students who have fun with a more slow-paced life will value the school's setting in the tiny town of Huntingdon, Pennsylvania.

 Worried that you won't be able to afford Juniata College?
 Don’t let that keep you from applying because 92.0% of students get some form of financial aid.
 Students who get degrees from Juniata College are succeeding in the world as they are way less likely to go into default on their student loans compared to those from other schools.
 Go deeper and discover just how Juniata College ranks in other categories.